-"Fabulous aromas of blackcurrant, blueberry, crushed stone, graphite, and pencil lead.
-Some violets and other flowers too.
+“Fabulous aromas of blackcurrant, blueberry, crushed stone, graphite, and pencil lead.
+Hints of violets and other flowers as well.
 A full-bodied wine with incredibly enveloping tannins, whose texture is reminiscent of the finest velvet.
-The structure is superb, with great tension and concentration.
+The structure is superb, with plenty of tension and concentration.
 Flawless.
-This wine could be the new 1990, or even better.
-(James Suckling 2022) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+This wine could be the new 1990, or even better. " (James Suckling 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

-Buy your Pichon-Longueville Baron wines at the best price in a private sale!
+Buy your Pichon-Longueville Baron wines at the best price through a private sale!

 Eye